webplatform/docs/apis/file/Blob/index.md

 |Browser=Chrome on Android
 |Version=18
 |Note=while window.Blob is defined, it can't be used as a constructor; you should fallback on BlobBuilder
+}}{{Compatibility Notes Row
+|Browser=Safari
+|Version=6
+|Note=Blob constructor does not work correctly with ArrayViews.
+You always have to pass concrete ArrayBuffer to the constructor.
 }}
 }}
 {{See_Also_Section}}